 The necessary forms and other information, including information on costs involved, will be provided.
-When initial paperwork is prepared, an inspector will be assigned and appointments made for the inspection.
-Following a satisfactory inspection and payment of the required fees, the USA representatives at the next meeting of the Alpine Courses Committee will transmit the completed application to the FIS.
+On receipt of a completed application and the corresponding fees by the chairman, an inspector will be assigned and appointments made for the inspection.
+Following a satisfactory inspection, the USA representatives to the FIS Alpine Courses Subcommittee will transmit the completed report and required documentation to the FIS.